karmi/retire/README.markdown

     Article.search 'love'
 ```

-That's kinda nice.
+_Tire_ does not care what's your primary data storage solution, if it has an _ActiveModel_-compatible
+adapter.
 But there's more.

 _Tire_ implements not only _searchable_ features, but also _persistence_ features.
 This means you can use a _Tire_ model **instead of your database**, not just for _searching_ your database.
 Why would you like to do that?